 Lessons from using LLMs

 LLMs “reason” by producing a “chain of thought”.
-If you look in the background of whenever ChatGPT or Claude is “thinking”, it’s really producing a bunch of text, going through the problem step-by-step, with words.
+If you look into how ChatGPT or Claude is “thinking”, it’s really just producing a bunch of text, going through the problem step-by-step, with words.
 “First, I do this.
 Then, I do that.
 Wait, let me double check…”.
 And somehow, by doing this, they are able to solve some very complex problems, and even create (arguably) new knowledge.

-So just by training over the entirety of human writing, LLMs are able to become quite “intelligent”.
+So just from training over the entirety of human writing, LLMs gain the innate ability to reason and become “intelligent”.
 Interesting possible conclusion from this: writing is thinking.
-A lot of intelligence is captured in words.
+Whenever you are writing, you are producing your own “chain of thought”.
+And so when you delegate writing to LLMs, you are delegating your thinking as well.

 Agency